the-alichemist/nova-permission-tool/README.md

 ```

+2. Specify SuperAdmins who can access permissions without being allocated any permissions in config('permission.permissions.admin_emails')

-To allow the tool to generate permissions actions, you need to se the name of the action.
+3. To allow the tool to generate permissions actions, you need to se the name of the action.
 Actions with no names will not be generated automatically.

 ```php
 <?php